Get Help Now

 Yes, tramadol can cause psychosis.
 Withdrawal symptoms, which occur due to physical dependence on the drug, can include mental health side effects like psychosis, paranoia, or irritability.

-This is more likely when tramadol is being abused or used irresponsibly than when being used as prescribed.
+This is more likely to occur when tramadol is being abused or used irresponsibly than when it is being used as prescribed.

 Tramadol addiction cannot be cured.
 It can, however, be treated and managed with the right care.
-Many people are able to achieve long-lasting recovery and sobriety from tramadol addiction after receiving professional addiction treatment.
+Many people can achieve long-lasting recovery and sobriety from tramadol addiction after receiving professional addiction treatment.

 Mayo Clinic.
 “Tramadol.”